-If you drive to Alburquerque (no, not Albuquerque.
-That one is in New Mexico) the first thing you will see is the castle.
+If you drive to Alburquerque, the first thing you will see is the castle.
 It is located on top of a hill in the sierra de San Pedro mountain range, overlooking the town and it is certainly the number one local attraction.

 You cannot visit the castle on your own, but with an official guide provided by the local Tourist Office.
 The visit lasts about 45 minutes and the entrance is free.
 Unfortunately, it’s only available in Spanish, so I would recommend popping into the Tourist Office to take some leaflets in English and double-check the timetable.